Marie Doro: Career

-Doro's stage career ended with Frohman's death on the Lusitania in 1915, after which she made eighteen motion pictures and achieved several milestones, one of them being her appearance in the first presentation of 3-D films in front of a paying audience.
+Doro's stage career ended with Frohman's death on the Lusitania in 1915, after which she made eighteen motion pictures and achieved several milestones, including an appearance in the first presentation of 3D films for a paying audience.

-Her film debut for Zukor's Famous Players studio was the starring role in the now lost feature film The Morals of Marcus in 1915 based on the 1907 Broadway play she had starred in.
-The following year she played the lead in the 1916 film version of Charles Dickens' Oliver Twist, a role she previously played with much acclaim on stage in 1912.
+Her 1915 film debut for Zukor's Famous Players studio was the starring role in the now lost feature film The Morals of Marcus, based on the 1907 Broadway play in which she had starred.
+The following year, she reprised her 1912 role in a film version of Oliver Twist.
 Throughout the 1910s, Doro remained a highly respected and popular leading lady.
 Most of her earliest screen appearances are now lost.
-One of the few to survive is Lost and Won from 1917.
+One of the few to survive is 1917's Lost and Won.

-Although still a popular leading lady, by the early 1920s Doro became increasingly disillusioned with Hollywood and her acting career.
+By the early 1920s Doro became increasingly disillusioned with Hollywood and her acting career.
 She returned to the Broadway stage one last time in 1921 with Josephine Drake in Lilies of the Field.
-She made two more feature films, the last of them being Sally Bishop, but left Hollywood in 1924, relocated to Europe for a time and made a number of films in Italy and the UK.
+She made two more feature films, the last of them being Sally Bishop, but left Hollywood in 1924.
+She relocated to Europe for a time and made a number of films in Italy and the UK.

 Returning to the United States, she became increasingly reclusive and drawn to spiritual matters.
 After moving to New York City, she briefly studied at the Union Theological Seminary.
 She spent the rest of her life in seclusion.
 She would often go on self-styled "retreats" in which she went to extremes to elude friends and acquaintances, even to the point of changing hotels four times a week.